2023 Most Popular Biotechnology Associate Degree Schools

 About 25% of the students majoring in biotech at the school are women while 75% are male.

-Alamance Community College did quite well in this year’s ranking of the most popular places for biotechnology students to get a associate degree.
-It came in at #9 on the list.
-Located in the rural area of Graham, ACC is a public college with a small student population.
+With a ranking of #9, Alamance Community College did quite well on this year’s most popular schools for biotechnology students working on their associate degree.
+Located in the rural area of Graham, ACC is a public school with a small student population.

 About 57% of the students majoring in biotech at the school are women while 43% are male.